SatbirTanda/sdl_ios_guides/docs/Developer Tools/Relay/index.md

     *Application is correctly connected to Relay, and messages can now be sent and received.*
 5. The app is now connected to Relay, and messages can be sent and received.
 Debug logs will appear in Xcode's debug area.

 !!!
 NOTE
-    The Relay app should always be connected to the SDL Core before starting your app, otherwise the setup will not work !!!
+The Relay app should always be connected to the SDL Core before starting your app, otherwise setup will not work.
+!!!

 ## Need Help?
 If you need general assistance, or have other questions, you can [sign up](http://sdlslack.herokuapp.com) for the [SDL Slack](https://smartdevicelink.slack.com/) and chat with other developers and the maintainers of the project.